 ⚈ TokuDB (3rd party) -- 3:1 compression; faster loading ("fractal" technology)

-⚈ Range PARTITION the Fact table on a unit of time (to make DELETE efficient).
+⚈ PARTITION BY RANGE the Fact table on a unit of time (to make DELETE of old data efficient).

-⚈ Use the smallest practical datatype for each fields (to shrink the 'fact' table).
+⚈ Use the smallest practical datatype for each field (to shrink the 'fact' table).

 ⚈ Use InnoDB.
 That way, recovery from a power failure will be fast and painless.